Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

-### 4. Program Config State
+### 5. Program Config State

-Now, let's define the structure for the `ProgramConfig` state.
+Next, let's define the structure for the `ProgramConfig` state.
 This account will store the admin, the token account where fees are sent, and the fee rate.
 We'll also specify the number of bytes required to store this structure.

 Create a new file called `state.rs` in the `/src` directory and add the following code.